 Based on the RDNA results, restoration works underway, and discussions with the GoJ&K, "Jhelum and Tawi Flood Recovery Project (JTFRP)" will focus on restoring critical infrastructure using international best practice on resilient infrastructure.
-One of the sub-project identified under Component 2 of JTFRP is "Improvement and Upgradation of "Bijbehara to Karihama Road" in Anantnag district of Kashmir province.
-The proposed sub-project has a total length of 8.396 kms and traverses through Bijbehara, Hayar, Waghama, Hassain Pora Tavela villages.
-The SIA has been conducted for the proposed road.
+One of the sub-project identified under Component 2of JTFRP is "Improvement and Upgradation of "Bijbehara to Karihama Road" in Anantnag district of Kashmir province.